-In summary, you should consider the following factors before selecting a graduate program:
+You should consider the following factors before choosing a graduate program:

 - The school’s ranking and job placement rates